Beauty, Business & Role Models

 Most importantly, it is depressing that magazines cannot find any better role models for women.

 No, we don’t believe positive role models are lacking.
-Many in the media don’t want to see them.
-For sure, it’s more convenient to stick to the plastic doll.
+Many in the media simply choose not to see them.
+The connection between beauty, business, and role models is clear: it’s certainly more convenient to stick with the plastic doll.